aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 The downloadable text report is generated for the integrated workflow.
 It records the evidence source, quality assessment, values, comparison with the configuration at the start of calibration, warnings, cleanup outcome, and recommended next actions.
 It never exposes private staging paths.
+Its download name begins with the local completion time in `YYYY-MM-DD_HH-MM-SS_asi676mc_calibration_report.txt` format so reports sort in chronological order by filename.

-A user who can save the standard Config can select **Apply values and reload**.
+A user who can save settings on the Config page can select **Apply values and reload**.
 The server writes only the seven derived keys, using the same configuration-save mechanism as the settings page, then queues an application reload.
 It refuses the update if the configuration or bound ASI676MC identity changed after the run began.
 Operational switches such as Enable and Exclude Only are never changed.
 Detection thresholds also remain unchanged after a successful seven-value calibration; a narrow-margin notice directs the user to change them manually if later evidence supports that choice.
 The preliminary apply action permits only threshold keys explicitly marked for change.

 Results are retained in the browser by unguessable session IDs so a user can visit another page and return.
 Per-tab state plus a shared list prevents tabs